 VCAL will provide you with an opportunity to reengage with education.
 You will have access to a Student Pathways Advisor (SPA) and take part in trade workshops to help you decide which trade you would like to undertake in the future.
 Careers counselling will be an integral part of the program.
-You will be part of our unique Youth Unit, with expert teachers who specialise in working with young people.
-You will also benefit from Melbourne Polytechnic’s strong connections with community agencies.
+Benefit from our expert teachers who specialise in working with young people and take full advantage of our strong connections with community agencies.

 To be awarded a Senior VCAL, you must complete a learning program which contains a minimum of 10 credits.
 One credit is awarded on successful completion of 90-100 nominal hours of accredited curriculum.
 A certificate must contain two VCAL units at the award level (Personal Development Skills and Literacy) and other curriculum components from:

 - Further Education accredited curriculum

 Program to include:

 - minimum of two VCAL credits, one of which one is a Senior personal development VCAL unit